 I appreciated several things about this book.
 First, Ortlund’s humility made the reading more enjoyable as I didn’t feel like he was trying to pick a fight.
 Books about theology can feel brutal because they often fire unnecessary shots at opposing views.
 Such an approach to theology is not Christlike, even if the opposing view has major weaknesses.

 Second, navigating the complexities of theology is no easy task.
 For instance, should one serve or worship at a church that ordains women if they believe the Bible forbids it?
 Or, should a pastor serve on staff at a church that baptizes infants if their theological conviction is that only people who make a conscious profession of faith should be baptized?
 Such questions are not easily answered, especially in light of Christ’s prayer for unity in John 17.
 While Ortlund’s book is not a precise “how to” manual, it definitely provides some helpful tips for answering such questions.

 Lastly, I appreciate the fact that there is a case to be made for theological triage.
 Ortlund does not downplay the importance of theology, but he also doesn’t divide over it.
 I’m not sure how many times I’ve encountered pastors and ministry leaders who promote their theology as the only viable option to biblical interpretation.
 Cults are created on the basis of positions that rule out everyone and everything else.

 Heaven will be full of people who resided in different theological camps.
 If we will spend eternity worshiping Jesus together, why not start acting like we’re family today?

 Finding the Right Hills to Die On should be in the library of every ministry leader.
 It’s not a long or difficult read.
-I do believe it can help the church unite around the mission of Christ while having convictions on important biblical doctrines.
+I believe it can help the church unite around the mission of Christ while graciously holding convictions on important biblical doctrines.